 First, do not rely on the automatic white balance, neither that of the camera, nor that of the retouching software!
 Indeed, in close-up, the subject occupies a preponderant part of the image, and it is impossible that the colour average of the image gives a neutral grey.
 Now, this is exactly how the camera proceeds: it assumes that all colours are present in the same quantity, and that if we mix them, we’ll obtain grey!
 This is far from always true.
 Naturally, this principle is more or less refined depending on the camera or the software quality.

-For example, if you shoot a red car on a gray background, with automatic white balance, the camera will “compensate” by putting cyan (blue-green, complementary to red) on the background:
+For example, if you shoot a red car on a grey background, with automatic white balance, the camera will “compensate” by putting cyan (blue-green, complementary to red) on the background:

 Conversely, a green model will be “balanced” by a magenta (pink) background:

-In the two examples, it can be seen that the main colour has darkened, and that the ground, supposed to be gray, has turned either blue-green or reddish.
+In the two examples, it can be seen that the main colour has darkened, and that the ground, supposed to be grey, has turned either blue-green or reddish.
 Do you find the effect burlesque?
 Wait, I have another one!
 What is the complementary colour of blue?
 Yes, at the back of the room?
 Congratulations!
-It's yellow!
-So look at this last example.
+It’s yellow!
+So, look at this last example.

 Here are two pictures taken from the Loco-Revue forum, by the same author, in the same series.
 I say for all intents and purposes that my goal is obviously not to disparage the author, who, in terms of wagon weathering, is a king!
 He is perhaps less interested in photography, and it’s a pity, because he could better highlight his productions.
 He probably set up his camera on Auto Balance.